Effect of Retirement on Benefits

 Health, Prescription Drug and Dental Benefits

 Eligible retirees may continue to receive a contribution toward health, prescription drug coverage, and dental based on their full time equivalent (FTE) service months at retirement, please see the Retiree Benefits Policy.
-Health Care Plans/Prescription Drug Coverage you may select at the time of retirement:
+Effective Jan.
+1, 2021, the following are the Health Care Plans/Prescription Drug Coverage you may select at the time of retirement:

-- All covered individuals on your plan are under age 65 and NOT eligible for Medicare, you may select from Blue Care Network (BCN) or Community Blue PPO.
+- All covered individuals on your plan are under age 65 and NOT eligible for Medicare, you may elect to enroll in the Humana MSU Non-Medicare PPO Plan (including prescription drug coverage).

-- All covered individuals on your plan are age 65 or older and/or eligible for Medicare, you may select from Blue Cross/Blue Shield Traditional or Blue Care Network (BCN).
+- All covered individuals on your plan are age 65 or older and/or eligible for Medicare, you may elect to enroll in the Humana Group Medicare Advantage PPO Plan (including prescription drug coverage).

-- Some individuals covered on you plan are eligible for Medicare while others are not, you may select from Blue Cross/Blue Shield Transition or Blue Care Network (BCN).
+- Some individuals covered on you plan are eligible for Medicare while others are not, you may elect to enroll in the Humana Transition PPO Plan (including prescription drug coverage).

-- If you are not enrolled in a health plan or enrolled in the health plan waiver at the time of retirement, you may elect a health plan as described above.
+- If you are not enrolled in a health plan or enrolled in the health plan waiver at the time of retirement, you may elect a retiree health and prescription drug plan as described above.

 Dental Coverage you may select at the time of retirement: